 But the Sagler Chef knife and the Victorinox Pro Chef’s knife are two of our favorites for cutting all kinds of raw and cooked meat.

 When shopping for the best knife for cutting meat, there are several key characteristics to look for.
 If you eat a lot of fish or whole chickens, you’ll definitely want a knife that excels at de-boning.
-If you’re more likely to cut boneless meats, you’re generally looking for an ergonomic handle, high-quality steel, and, ideally, some kind of sheath or protective case to keep your knife in tip-top shape for many years to come.
+When you’re more likely to cut boneless meats, you’re generally looking for an ergonomic handle, high-quality steel, and, ideally, some kind of sheath or protective case to keep your knife in tip-top shape for many years to come.

 David Clarke is one of the most active authors for KnivesExpert.
 He has been working as a professional chef for 8 years now.
 In his spare time he is always looking for new tastes which he can use in his restaurant.
 David is also a real knife enthousiast and he only wants to use the best of the best.
 The search for the best knife resulted in the start of Knivesexpert!